 Yes!
 That's what this vegan bulletproof coffee recipe calls for.

-You can also use coconut butter or MCT oil.
+You can also use coconut butter or MCT oil as the fat source.
 Bulletproof coffee is not only a great way to add coconut oil to your diet, but it also helps the caffeine to last longer and digest at a slower rate.
 Just the fact that the caffeine lasts longer than regular coffee is a bonus for me!

-I admit that it takes a little getting used to having coconut oil in your coffee, but I find that it helps to add a little almond milk or full fat coconut milk for an even better consistency.
-I especially like the coconut milk because it has the consistency of whipped cream, so it feels more indulgent.
+I admit that it takes a little getting used to having coconut oil in your coffee, but I find that it helps to add a little almond milk or full-fat coconut milk for an even better consistency.
+I especially like coconut milk because it has the consistency of whipped cream, so it feels more indulgent.